section-engineering-education/engineering-education/articles/bottom-navigation-bar-in-android/index.md

 ### Bottom Navigation Bar in Android Applications.
-In this tutorial, we will go over integrating a Bottom Navigation Bar in android applications.
+In this tutorial, we will integrate a Bottom Navigation View using a Navigation Component in Android Applications.

 ### Introduction
-A **Bottom Navigation Bar** is a navigation component that enables a user to explore and change to different views in an application.
+A **Bottom Navigation View** navigation tool that enables users to explore and change to different views in an application.
+**Navigation Component** is a set of libraries developed by Google used to manage complex navigation functions like animations, transitions, etc.
+Bottom Navigation View was created to make applications more user-friendly during navigation.
+Before 2017, Fragment Transactions were used to navigate to different fragments in an application.
+For applications with many fragments, writing fragment transactions became tedious.
+In 2017, Google developed the Navigation Component which made the navigation process easier.
-Selecting a bottom navigation icon enables a user to switch to a selected view or refresh an active view.
+Selecting a Bottom Navigation View icon enables users to switch to a selected view or refresh an active view.
-Bottom Navigation Bars make applications more user friendly.
-It also eases the development processes by making code more organized.
-A Bottom Navigation Bar is used when an application has the following:
+We use a Bottom Navigation View when an application has the following:
 * Three to five views.
 * Views that need direct access.